StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-custom-tags/about-custom-tags.md

 ## Actions

+!!! tip "Applying filters and views"
+    You can apply [filters and sorting](../../../analyst-corner/about-filtering-and-sorting.md) to custom tags to help find them.
+These preferences can be saved using [views](../../../analyst-corner/about-views.md).

-* You can create custom tags by adding them directly to cases, alerts, and observables.
+* Create custom tags by adding them directly to cases, alerts, and observables.
 You can't add a custom tag that already exists in a [taxonomy](../../../../administration/taxonomies/about-taxonomies.md), even if the taxonomy is deactivated.

     !!! tip "Consistent naming"
         Tag usage must be consistent, as TheHive doesn't enforce standardization.
 For example, tags with different formatting, such as *Phishing* and *phishing*, are treated as separate tags.

-* You can manage custom tags by:
+* Manage custom tags by:

     * [Changing the color of a custom tag](change-the-color-of-a-custom-tag.md)
     * [Renaming a custom tag](rename-a-custom-tag.md)